RTEMS/rtems-docs/eng/req/items.rst

     The attribute value shall be a string.
 It shall be the test case brief description.

+test-context
+    The attribute value shall be a list.
+Each list element shall be a :ref:`SpecTypeTestContextMember`.

+test-context-support
+    The attribute value shall be an optional string.
+If the value is present, then it shall be the test context support code.
+The context support code is placed at file scope before the test context definition.

 test-description
     The attribute value shall be an optional string.
 It shall be the test case description.

-test-epilogue
-    The attribute value shall be an optional string.
-If the value is present, then it shall be the test case epilogue code.
-The epilogue code is placed in the test case body after the test case actions.

-test-fixture
-    The attribute value shall be an optional string.
-If the value is present, then it shall be a pointer to the test case fixture.
-The test case fixture pointer declaration may be provided by the test case support code or via an included header file.

 test-header
     The attribute value shall be a :ref:`SpecTypeTestHeader`.